SACAS went Global

 1.3.
 Processing of Appeals about SACAS Ireland

-SACAS Ireland shall ensure a description of the appeals-handling process shall be publicly accessible.
+SACAS Ireland shall ensure that a description of the appeals-handling process is publicly accessible.

-On receiving an appeal the relevant details are recorded on an appeals form.
-The Appeals Form (and other relevant details) is passed to the Quality Manager for review.
-The person selected by the Quality Manager to investigate the Appeal shall be free of ‘conflict of interest’. (i.e. the person must not have provided consultancy to, or have been employed by the complainant within the previous 2 years.
-They shall not be a shareholder of the appealing organization, shall be free of any commercial or personal influences that might affect the objectivity, and were not part of any internal or external audits in the past two years from the date of appeal at the appealing company).
+Upon receiving an appeal, the relevant details are recorded on an appeals form.
+The Appeals Form (along with other relevant details) is forwarded to the Quality Manager for review.
+The person selected by the Quality Manager to investigate the Appeal shall be free of ‘conflict of interest’. (i.e., the person must not have provided consultancy to, or have been employed by, the complainant within the previous 2 years.
+They shall not be a shareholder of the appealing organization, shall be free of any commercial or personal influences that might affect the objectivity, and shall not have been part of any internal or external audits in the past two years from the date of appeal at the appealing company.

-On review, the Quality Manager or nominee shall appoint a member of the staff to manage the appeal and to enter details into the appeals register.
+Upon review, the Quality Manager or their nominee shall appoint a staff member to manage the appeal and enter the details into the appeals register.

 If not have the resources to manage a particular appeal, assistance may be sought from the following: